 How Do I Stabilize My Travel Trailer?

-Once you have the camper level and on solid footing, you can use stabilizers to reduce side to side movement, or sway.
+Once you have the travel trailer on solid footing, you will want to figure out how to stop the RV from rocking when parked and leveled.
+You can use stabilizers to reduce this side to side movement, or sway.
 There are 2 items to put in place here: stabilizers and wheel chocks.

 Stabilizers are struts that attach to your frame in key spots, and angle down to the ground (or to the foot of the levelers,) helping to reduce side to side sway.
 There are many kinds depending on trailer weight but some of the most popular are:

 Best Selling RV Stabilizer Jacks

 Stabilizers come in many styles, but the idea is the same.
 For our purposes here, we will look at stabilizers that are installed additional to levelers.

 This system mounts to the frame and to 4 included foot pads which go under the existing levelers.
 Once installed, the system can stay in place, it raises and lowers automatically with the levelers, then just lock each bar into place.

 Best Selling Wheel Chocks

 Wheel chocks also come in several types.
 They serve to lock the RV tires into place, reducing any wiggle that may happen due to the tires moving.